 That’s the main subject of this article.
 I’ll explain the concept of tax residency and how to apply to participate in the Andorran tax system.

 The vast difference in tax rates between countries such as those in Scandinavia, the European Union and North America, and tax havens like Bermuda, Monaco and the Bahamas creates a certain amount of tension.

 High-tax countries don’t want high net worth individuals using their tax-funded services while not paying for them.
 While tax havens are busy trying to attract these people to their country.

-Andorra, which is not technically a tax haven but is instead a low-tax jurisdiction, can be found partway in between, attracting those who want to lower their taxes but still staying compliant to keep it’s neighbouring countries happy.
+Andorra is not a tax haven but is instead a low-tax jurisdiction, like Montenegro and Singapore.
+This means it’s can be found partway in between tax havens and high tax OECD countries, attracting residents who want to lower their taxes but still staying compliant to keep it’s neighbouring countries happy.

 Tax residency helps to fill this gap by establishing which country an individual will pay taxes in.

 Today, few countries allow their citizens to be “perpetual travellers“, that is, maintain tax residency nowhere, by regularly travelling.

 Nowadays, most jurisdictions require people to pay their taxes to the country where they spend most of their time or where most of their economic activity takes place.
 International treaties and other laws are the exceptions that sometimes allow people to apply to pay their taxes in different countries.

 Requirements of Tax Residency in Andorra